DruidicBearClan/server-init/README.md

 the most basic configs will be generating and settings the default locales as well as configuring ntp to sync with my ntp server

-however im sure there will be more stuff down the line to add to this script
+however im sure there will be more stuff down the line to add to this script!